NalinSajwan/nalinsajwan.github.io/README.md

 ## PLEASE NOTE

-**I cannot provide any support or guidance beyond this README.
+~~I cannot provide any support or guidance beyond this README.
 If this code helps you that's great but I have no plans to develop Nestable beyond this demo (it's not a final product and has limited functionality).
-I cannot reply to any requests for help.**
+I cannot reply to any requests for help.~~.

+**Updated code for supporting a field for data input & dynamically add new nestble row! pull requests are welcome!**

 * * *